Code-Institute-Submissions/urban-paws/README.md

 All text content included in the Urban Paws website is my own.

+The code for the product card colour swatches has been adapted from [codepen.io product card example](https://codepen.io/virgilpana/pen/RNYQwB/).

 ### Media

--   All images with the exception of those detailed below were licensed for use from [Adobe Stock](https://stock.adobe.com/)
+-   All images, with the exception of those detailed below, were licensed for use from [Adobe Stock](https://stock.adobe.com/)
 -   The image for the 'What we do' section on the Home page - [photo by Kelly Sikkema on Unplash](https://unsplash.com/@kellysikkema?utm_source=medium&utm_medium=referral)
 -   The images for use on the About Us page profiles are my own images.